shaktipriya13/Google-Girl-Hackathon-Ideathon-Round-2025/README.md

 ## Overview

-We are developing an **AI-Powered Smart IDE Assistant** that transforms the development experience within VS Code by integrating intelligent code generation, automated testing, advanced debugging, and CI/CD automation into one seamless environment.
+I would be developing an **AI-Powered Smart IDE Assistant** that transforms the development experience within VS Code by integrating intelligent code generation, automated testing, advanced debugging, and CI/CD automation into one seamless environment.
 This solution streamlines repetitive tasks—such as debugging, writing boilerplate test cases, and managing deployment pipelines—so developers can focus on creativity and innovation.

 **How Our Solution Stands Out:**